 - In Hard Candy, this goes both ways.
 We have this charming guy and this sweet young girl, and they have so much in common.
 But they are both faking it.
 They are really predators, trying to lure each other into a trap.

 - In Chatroom, the female lead starts falling for the male lead, based only on how he has presented himself online.
-The reality is for darker then she is willing to see.
+The reality is far darker than she is willing to see.

 - The impetus of the plot of Sex Drive, where the main character has been lying about being some handsome buff guy and owning a classic 1969 Pontiac GTO Judge... which actually belongs to his brother.
 Subverted in that she was lying about many of her details and assumed he was too.
 Double Subverted because it was all a plot to steal his car.